matijs/click-handler/README.md

 });
 ```

-Removing a handler can be done as follows:
+Unregistering a handler can be done as follows:

 ```js
 clickHandler.unregister('my-handler');
 ```

-…or to remove multiple handlers:
+…or to unregister multiple handlers:

 ```js
 clickHandler.unregister('my-handler', 'my-other-handler');
 ```

 #### Options
-click-handler.js for now has one configurable option:
+click-handler for now has one configurable option:

 ```js
 clickHandler.configure({